rkaramc-learn/learn-llm-rag/NEXT STEPS.md

 For this tutorial, we will implement streaming capabilities in the `OllamaLLMServer` class by adding a method `query_with_stream()`.

+### Cache the Response

+Caching responses from the LLM can speed up the application for users, while reducing the number of calls made to the LLM server.
+To make the best use of caching, first review the queries being sent to the LLM, and the responses being returned.
+Where the queries are worded the same, and if the responses expected from the LLM are the same, then caching makes sense.
+If any of these conditions are not met, then caching should not be used.

+In this tutorial, we will implement caching in the `OllamaLLMServer` class by adding an argument `cache=True` to `OllamaLLMServer()` in `SimpleLLM()`.
+To trigger this, set an environment variable `LLM_CACHE_MODE` to `true` in the `.env` file.

+To demonstrate caching, we will run the prompt three times in `callSimpleLLM()`.

+NOTE: Caching is currently not supported for the `OllamaLLM` class in `langchain-ollama` package.
+See the [langchain issue](https://github.com/langchain-ai/langchain/issues/25712) for more information.

+We will retry this in subsequent tutorial steps.

 # Version 2 -- Simple RAG

 # Version 3 -- RAG Pipeline